maurograndaoramos/kubernetes-app-exercise/README.md

 # Kubernetes Application Deployment Exercise
 ## Overview
-This exercise demonstrates how to deploy an Odoo application (see what this is [here](https://odoo.com)) in a Minikube cluster using Kubernetes objects.
-The repository contains an Odoo application project, and your task is to implement the necessary Kubernetes resources to run this application in a local Minikube environment.
+This exercise allowed the deployment of an Odoo application in a Minikube cluster using Kubernetes objects.
+The repository contains an Odoo application project and postgresSQL database.
+Run this application in a local Minikube environment.

+## Submission
+- [x] A fork of this repository has been created.
+- [x] A `kubernetes` directory has been created in the project repository, and all Kubernetes YAML files have been placed there.
+Each resource includes a brief explanation in comments within the YAML files.

 ### Prerequisites

 - Minikube installed and running